httpie/http-prompt/README.rst

     http --auth user:pass --form POST http://localhost/api apikey==abc username=john

 You can temporarily override the request parameters by supplying options and parameters in ``httpie`` command.
-The overrides won't affact the later requests.
+The overrides won't affect the later requests.

 .. code-block:: bash